mmartial/geekier-blog/_posts/2024-02-24-NVIDIA_Containers.md

 complete instructions available at https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html
 On this page you will find details on:
 - supported Linux distributions
-- NVIDIA drivers requirements and minimal hardware supported
+NVIDIA driver requirements and minimal hardware supported
 - Docker versions

 Note that the NVIDIA Container Toolkit includes support for generating Container Device Interface (CDI)  for `podman` as well.